On-demand Webinar: Violence Threat Assessment – Planning and Response

-Knowing how to respond to a threat is a tremendous challenge.
-After a violent incident, it is not uncommon to find that many different people were aware of clues that an attack was being planned.
-Yet, without the proper mechanism to gather information and assess the situation, prevention is nearly impossible.
-This webinar provides a communication and decision-making model to help businesses, schools, organizations and communities become proactive in their management of threats.
-Strategies to help you identify, assess, and manage individuals who make threats will be explored.
+After a violent incident, it is not uncommon to find that people were aware of clues that violence was being planned.
+This is because most violent incidents often follow an evolutionary process where signs and indicators can be seen.
+Yet, without a clearly defined process to gather information and assess the situation, violence prevention is extremely difficult.
+This webinar provides a communication and decision-making model to help businesses, schools, organizations, and communities become more effective in their management of threats.
+Viewers will learn strategies to help them identify, assess, and manage individuals who may be escalating towards violence.

 Not from the USA?
 Use our currency converting tool to help calculate exchange rates from your country.Currency Converter